MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 The primary language selected in the Office Customization Tool determines the Shell UI language.
 The Shell UI is the language that is used to display shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you must uninstall Office and reinstall it.

-## Deploy languages to existing installations of Office 365 ProPlus
+## Deploy languages to existing installations of Microsoft 365 Apps

 After deploying Microsoft 365 Apps, you can deploy additional languages for Office.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.